The Georgian Charter of Journalistic Ethics: History

 The organization was founded on December 4, 2009.
 137 journalists from various capital-based and regional media outlets signed to 11 principles, and took up the liability of their protection.
 The citizens, on the other hand, were allowed to apply to the Charter in the case of violation of ethical standards in the journalistic material.

 The Charter's membership is ready to embrace any individual pursuing journalistic activity and sharing the Charter's goals.
 The aspirants need to apply in writing to the Charter's Council, which then decides on the admission within a period no later than 2 months following the application.

-Initially, the council was solely considering claims submitted against the signee journalists, but the general meetings held in December 2013 resolved the consideration of applications against the non-signee journalists as well.
+Initially, the council was solely considering claims submitted against the signee journalists, but the general meetings held in December 2013 resolved the consideration of applications against non-signee journalists as well.
 Consequently, the number of cases has been increasing since 2014, and as per the December 2016 data, 105 cases have already been considered.

 The organizational structure has also been developing gradually.
 In 2012, Tamar Kordzaia was appointed executive director of the Charter, followed by the establishment of the Charter's Secretariat, headed by David Kldiashvili.
 At the beginning of 2013, Tamar Kordzaia quit her post, and was substituted by Tamar Rukhadze, was replaced by Nata Dzvelishvili in 2015.

 The Charter, an organization with a dynamic history of leadership transitions, saw the tenure of Nata Dzvelishvili as its executive director, who was succeeded by Giorgi Mgeladze.
 Mgeladze, known for his investigative journalism at Studia "Monitor" and his role as board chair for the Ethics Charter, gracefully concluded his service on the charter's board in 2019.

 In 2020, a new chapter unfolded as Mariam Gogosashvili assumed the role of executive director, steering the organization until the vibrant year of 2023.
 In November 2023, Lia Chakhunashvili became the Executive Director of the Charter.
 Following this, during the 15th general meeting held in December 2023, with active participation and voting from the Charter members, Nana Biganishvili was elected as the Chairman of the Board.